vbotka/ansible-freebsd-custom-image/docs/source/guide.rst

 ****

 The :index:`tags` provide the user with a very useful tool to run selected tasks of the role.
-To see what tags are available list the tags of the role with the command
+To see what tags are available list the role's tags

 .. include:: tags-list.rst